icosane/alstroemeria/readme.md

 ## Usage

+The first start can be quite long, as the program has to create the directories and environment variables.
+Subsequent starts should be faster.

 Simply drag and drop any video or .srt file into the window.
 You will then have the option to create subtitles, translate them, and generate a voiceover based on the subtitle file.
 Note that if you just drop an .srt file, the voiceover option will not be available.
 This is because it uses the audio from the video file.
 Before using, please select your preferred Whisper model and translation languages in the Settings.